-Until the present moment, with the terrible threat posed by the Covid19 virus, we were on the road to the best year in our recent history.
+Until the present moment posed by the firings and delay or denial of funds, by the current circumstances, we were on the road to the best year in our recent history.
 (Your organization's name) has suddenly been tossed into the midst of a terrible, global crisis.
-As you know, we continue to provide an important artistic resource to our community.
+As you know, we continue to provide an important resource to our community.